 - Ventura County Community College District does not have your Social Security Number - this information is required for Form 1098-T reporting (make sure you provide us with this information).

-When reviewing your records, please take into consideration actual registration dates in order to reconcile your records in the amounts on the form.
-The 1098-T form reflects charges and refunds made in the calendar year.
-Charges made in previous or future years are not included.
-The following expenses do not qualify as tuition and related expenses (Box 2) for community colleges: 1) Remote Registration Fee; 2) books; 3) parking permits;
+12. When reviewing your records, please take into consideration actual payment dates in order to reconcile your records in the amounts on the form.
+The 1098-T form reflects payments and refunds made in the calendar year.
+Payments made in previous or future years are not included.
+Payments for the following expenses do not qualify as tuition and related expenses for community colleges: 1) Books; 2) parking permits.